Please check both this page and syllabus every week; they will keep being

 Please remember to number the pages and sign all of them with your name and last 3 digits of student number, say, "...123".
 Write legibly; very messy homeworks cannot be graded.
 Please give enough details IN WORDS of the solution procedure.
 It's as important as the correct final answer.
 And don't forget to follow the guidelines on what a decent solution must contain (below) soch as physical units checks.

 Everything you submit and the comments by the marking TA will be visible on Quercus.
 It will allow multiple submission of the files before deadline, so if you have corrections to your solution please post an updated file before the deadline (so it's not marked as late).
 You will be able to see and check a computational/calculational solution against a published one.
 This will make long explanations by the marker (TA) unnecessary, so don't expect very detailed comments on Quercus.
 Individual problems will have a nominal point value displayed, abd the TA will summarize your marks relative to these max scores.
 But the eventual "out of" or maximum score for a given task will be decided by the lecturer, and sometimes slightly re-adjusted toward the end of the course in your favor.
-Check the preliminary results file on this web page for your results vs. the "out of" scores for each task.
+Check the preliminary results file further down on this web page.
+The "out of" line gives the number of points yielding 100% mark for a given task.

 Prob. set 1, PDF .
 Solutions: